rkhax7/teachable-coupon-code/README.md

 ## How To Use a Teachable Coupon Code?

-Just follow these 3 simple steps to claim your [Teachable promo code](https://teachable-coupon-code.mystrikingly.com/).
+Just follow these 3 simple steps to claim your [$600 off Teachable promo code](https://github.com/ankurTe/Teachable-coupon).

-Step 1: Visit Teachable's official website with this [special discount link](https://yupbeat.com/recommends/teachable/).
+**Step 1:** Visit Teachable's official website with this [special discount link](https://yupbeat.com/recommends/teachable/).

-Step 2: Choose a ‘Pricing option’ that best suits your online course creation needs.
+**Step 2:** Choose a ‘Pricing option’ that best suits your online course creation needs.

-Step 3: Enter the necessary details to create your account on Teachable.
+**Step 3:** Enter the necessary details to create your account on Teachable.

-Step 4: Finally, enter your payment details to get your [discounted subscription on Teachable](https://teachable-coupon-code.mystrikingly.com/).
+**Step 4:** Finally, enter your payment details to get your [discounted subscription on Teachable](https://teachacourses.discount/).
 You can pay using a credit or debit card.

-Note: You get a 7-day free trial with every plan, so if you don’t like the platform, you can get a full refund within 7 days of your purchase, just raise a refund request.
+**Note:** You get a 7-day free trial with every plan, so if you don’t like the platform, you can get a full refund within 7 days of your purchase, just raise a refund request.

-Congratulations on claiming your Teachable Promo Code!
+**Congratulations** on claiming your 67% off Teachable Promo Code!

 ## How Much Does Teachable Cost?